-In this article we’ll look deeper into how ants perceive sound and how they use sound to communicate.
+In this article we’ll look deeper into how ants perceive sound as we discuss the following:

 How Do Ants Hear?